NathanNeurotic/opentuna-installer-remapped/README.md

 # OpenTuna Installer Remapped Mod
+OpenTuna has 3 variations dependent upon ROM versions, it is crucial to run the installer to ensure the proper OpenTuna is used on your console.
+This applies for all Tunas.
+FORTUNA and FUNTUNA only support slims, and FUNTUNA FORK (uses OpenTuna) and OpenTuna has 2 additional versions for varrying FAT models.
+Do not use Tuna from one console on another, the ROM variations can corrupt the card.
+Slim installed OpenTuna can work on other Slims, but Fat Tunas have 2 variations.
+It is only safe to share a slim tuna with other slims.
+Do not mix and match tunas with different models.
+Keep slims on slims, and for fats use the installer each time you need it on another console model.
+Yes, your 39k and 50k may have varrying OpenTuna requirements.
+Don't risk it.
+Run the installer.

+**Can I install OpenTuna Slim ontop of my System Update Exploit so one card can work on every console?**
+* NO. If you insert OpenTuna for Slim into a FAT console, you risk corrupting the card.
+* NO. If you insert OpenTuna for FAT 170 into any other rom variant, you risk corrupting the card.
+* NO. If you insert OpenTuna for non 170 FATs into a a slim or 170 FAT, you risk corrupting the card.
+* ALMOST.
+If you are only dealing with slims and there are no FAT consoles, you can have best of both worlds across all slims.

+**Can I add OpenTuna to my FMCB or PS2BBL installation?**
+* Yes, but it will change settings in your FREEMCB.CNF, CONFIG.INI, and PS2BBL.INI.
+You may also lose applications or other settings if they reside in the removed/overwritten folders by the installer.
+A better option for *adding tuna* to an existing FMCB/PS2BBL installation, would be to run the [OpenTuna-Addon-Installer-Remapped](), which only installs `mc?:/OPENTUNA/icon.icn` and `mc?:/OPENTUNA/icon.sys` thus preserving any of your settings or applications.
+Keep in mind, OPENTUNA is hardset to boot `mc?:/BOOT/BOOT.ELF` - if there is nothing there, it will either freeze or take you back to the browser screen.

+**Getting started**
 * FMCB w/PS2BBL for any Tuna, FMCB, PS2BBL, or FHDB user. `OpenTuna will not work on HDDOSD/Browser 2.0`
 * Should be compatible with modchips and pretty much anything after model SCPH-18000
 * If you need a place to start, check out [FreeDVDBoot](https://github.com/ps2homebrew/FreeDVDBoot), [PFS-BatchKit-Manager](https://github.com/GDX-X/PFS-BatchKit-Manager), [PS2HDH](https://www.psx-place.com/resources/ps2-hdd-decryption-helper.1507/), or [HDL-Batch-Installer](https://github.com/israpps/HDL-Batch-installer) for ways to get access to wLaunchELF to run OpenTuna-Installer-Remapped Mod.